danielpodrazka/mcp-text-editor/README.md

 1. Initializes with a FastMCP instance named "text-editor"
 2. Sets a configurable `max_edit_lines` limit (default: 200) from environment variables
 3. Maintains the current file path as state
-4. Registers six primary tools through FastMCP:
+4. Registers seven primary tools through FastMCP:
    - `set_file`: Validates and sets the current file path
    - `get_text`: Reads content with line numbering and hash generation
    - `insert_lines`: Inserts text after a specific line
    - `remove_lines`: Removes a range of lines
    - `delete_file`: Deletes the current file
    - `new_file`: Creates a new file with content
+   - `find_line`: Finds lines containing specific text

 The server runs using FastMCP's stdio transport by default, making it easy to integrate with various clients.